-a.
+- a.
 Temporary weathertight enclosures for all exterior openings as soon as possible as walls and roofs are built to protect work from weather.
-Temporary exterior doors equipped with padlocks.
+Temporary exterior doors equipped with padlocks. - b.

-b.
 In cold weather, provide additional precautions necessary, including heat at such openings to protect building and contents.

-6. TEMPORARY SHEDS
+6. TEMPORARY TRAILERS

-The Contractor shall provide and maintain on the premises watertight storage sheds for storage of all materials which may be damaged by weather.
-These sheds shall have wood floors raised above the ground.
+The Contractor shall provide utilize building and if required maintain on the premises watertight storage trailers for storage of all materials which may be damaged by weather.

-7. TEMPORARY CONSTRUCTION ITEMS General Contractor shall furnish necessary temporary stairs, chutes, runways, scaffolds, ladders, and hoist.
+7. TEMPORARY CONSTRUCTION ITEMS

+General Contractor shall furnish necessary temporary stairs, chutes, runways, scaffolds, ladders and hoist.